anuragmundada-asurion/forkedCFDAAngularUI/README.md

     - the box/box_url should point to the vagrant box.
 9. vagrant up
    (if errors pop do the following)
-   -->mkdir -p /Users/{username/hostname}/.vagrant.d/boxes/rei-gsa-iae/0/virtualbox/scripts/vagrant
+   -->mkdir -p /Users/{username or hostname}/.vagrant.d/boxes/rei-gsa-iae/0/virtualbox/scripts/vagrant
-   -->cp ../scripts/vagrant/dev-dependencies.sh /Users/{username/hostname}/.vagrant.d/boxes/rei-gsa-iae/0/virtualbox/scripts/vagrant/
+   -->cp ../scripts/vagrant/dev-dependencies.sh /Users/{username or hostname}/.vagrant.d/boxes/rei-gsa-iae/0/virtualbox/scripts/vagrant/
 10. vagrant ssh

 At this point you should be logged into Vagrant box.
 Move into the /var/www/gsa-iae directory to find the shared folders with the host machine.